bradhowes/AUv3Support/README.md

 # Swift 6

-The latest version now builds with Swift 6 with full concurrency checking.
+The latest version now builds with Swift 6 and full concurrency checking.

 # Credits